Dupchuwangmo7/-SWE-SWS101/report/report.md

 ![alt text](<../Vulnversity/Evidences/6667/Screenshot from 2024-05-04 17-25-50.png>)

-To check if this is ready to exploit
+To check if this is ready to exploit.

 ![alt text](<../Vulnversity/Evidences/6667/Screenshot from 2024-05-04 17-26-05.png>)

 We see that our target ip address is set and it is ready to exploit.